zencart/documentation/content/user/payment/payment_misc.md

 ---
 ### Credit card not entered correctly / We do not accept that kind of card

-Zen Cart evaluates the credit card numbers you enter to see if they match the settings you have enabled in the Admin->Config->Credit Cards settings.
+Zen Cart evaluates the credit card numbers you enter to see if they match the settings you have enabled in the Admin > Config > Credit Cards settings.

 So, if you enter a MasterCard number, but have MasterCard turned off (in the Admin), then it will tell the customer "we don't accept that kind of card".